Monarchy of the Bahamas: Royal visits

 Prince Harry visited the Bahamas in March 2012, during his tour of the Caribbean to mark the Queen's Diamond Jubilee.
 In a speech he said that the country's motto "encapsulates The Queen's extraordinary life-long commitment to service and community: 'Forward, Upward, Onward, Together'".
 The Princess Royal visited the Bahamas in 2015.
 The Earl and Countess of Wessex visited in 2016.

 The Duke and Duchess of Cambridge toured the country in March 2022, to mark the Queen's Platinum Jubilee.
 The Earl and Countess of Wessex visited in February 2023 to attend a Governor General’s Youth Awards (GGYA) Gold Award Ceremony.

+Charles III is due to visit the country in October 2025, his first tour as King of the Bahamas.

 Debate

 The monarchy has not been a major topic of debate in the Bahamas.
 The Constitutional Commission, which recommends making the governor-general president, has found "mixed feelings" on the matter, with a significant number of respondents being indifferent.
 In 2020, former Attorney General Sean McWeeney stated the Bahamas' transition to a republic may be "inevitable" at some point, but that there is no real appetite or momentum among the Bahamian public for it yet, nor is there mainstream political will.
 There are some minor and new republican parties such as Coalition of Independents (COI).

 Following the proclamation of accession of Charles III, Prime Minister Philip Davis announced his government's intention to hold a referendum on becoming a republic.
 In 2023, a slight majority of Bahamians supported the transition to a republic, while the year before there had been more support for the continuation of the monarchy and no strong feelings about becoming a republic.